King's College London

 Ambience: Thriving and buzzy- as you would expect given its location.
 The 19th century Maughan library on Chancery Lane, the largest new university library in Britain since World War II, is a Grade Two listed building and a beautiful Gothic masterpiece.
 The landscape of the city surrounding Guy’s campus has radically changed in recent years, most notably with the opening of the Shard in July 2012, Western Europe’s tallest building.

 Who's the boss?
 The principal and president is Professor Sir Rick Trainor, a social historian.
 Joining from the University of Greenwich in 2004, he is the first person to be the head of both an 'old' and a 'new' university.
 He is a past president of Universities UK.

 Prospectus: 020 7836 5454 or download one here.

 UCAS code: K60

 What you need to know

-Vital statistics: King's has more than 24,000 students- of whom nearly 10,000 are postgrads- from 140 countries.
-Over half of our academic staff work in departments that are in the top 10 per cent in the UK.
+Vital statistics: King's has more than 25,000 students- of whom over 10,000 are postgrads, according to the most recent figures in 2012/13.
+Over half of academic staff work in departments that are in the top 10 per cent in the UK.
 King's is one of 24 Russell Group universities, dedicated to the highest levels of academic excellence.

 Any accommodation?
 Full-time undergraduates entering for the first time on a programme of two or more years are guaranteed the offer of one year (not necessarily their first) in either halls of residence, self-catering apartments, intercollegiate halls or other nominated accommodation.
-Rents range vastly depending on whether you're sharing and what standard of room you have.
+Rents range from £91 for a twin room to £245 a week for a studio.